 Educational field excursions are an integral part of the SIT program model.
 Each program includes one or more excursions focused on the program’s critical global issue that range in length from a few days to a few weeks.
 All educational field excursions are included in the cost of the program.

 For information on particular field excursions, navigate to the SIT program of interest under the Programs tab.

 All Featured SIT programs include a homestay, which is a critical way to delve into the immersive aspect of the SIT experience.
 Homestays range in length from 2 to 12 weeks, depending on the program, and this experience allows students improve their language skills and cultural understanding while providing a context and perspective for what they are studying in class.

 During excursions and the independent study portions of the semester, housing varies by program and location, and can include options such as guest houses, small hotels, camping facilities, private homes, NGO guest houses, and educational institutions.

 For program specific information, navigate to the web page of the SIT program of interest under the Program tab.

-The PLU comprehensive fee covers this academic experience (instruction and academic credit, housing, all meals, field excursions, study abroad insurance, visa fees, and a $750 flight credit).
+The PLU comprehensive fee covers this academic experience (instruction and academic credit, housing, all meals, field excursions, study abroad insurance, and visa fees*).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.